corneliusfritz/bigergm-tutorial/README.md

     # The model you would like to estimate
     object = model_formula,
     # The number of blocks
-    n_blocks = 4,
+    n_clusters = 4,
     # The maximum number of MM algorithm steps
     n_MM_step_max = 100,
-    # The tolerance for the MM algorithm
+    # The tolarence for the MM algorithm
     tol_MM_step = 1e-6,
     # Perform parameter estimation after the block recovery step
     estimate_parameters = TRUE,